meilisearch/documentation/guides/main_concepts/documents.md

 ]
 ```

-If no **primary key** is found in a document, the document will not be stored.

 ### Setting the primary key

-MeiliSearch has several ways of knowing which field is the `primary key`.
+MeiliSearch can deduce which field is the `primary key` in several ways.

-- MeiliSearch [automaticly infers the primary key](/guides/main_concepts/documents.md#meilisearch-infers-your-primary-key) based on your first document.
+- MeiliSearch [automatically infers the primary key](/guides/main_concepts/documents.md#meilisearch-infers-your-primary-key) based on your first document.
 - Set it [on index creation](/references/indexes.md#create-an-index)
 - Set it [on document addition](/references/documents.md#add-or-replace-documents)

 #### MeiliSearch infers your primary key

-If no primary key has been given through the index creation or through document additions, MeiliSearch will search for the primary key in the first document sent.
+If no primary key has been given either at index creation time or through the addition of document, the primary key will be searched in the first document sent.

-MeiliSearch will search for an attribute that contains the string `id` in any way case-insensitively. (i.e, `uid`, `MovieId`, `ID`, `123id123`).<br>
+MeiliSearch will search for an attribute that contains the string `id` in a case-insensitive manner (i.e, `uid`, `MovieId`, `ID`, `123id123`).<br>
 If none has been found, no documents will be added.

 #### Missing primary key error